 The FCA has taken some steps to help consumers through the pandemic.

-For instance, in August it told investment platforms to return some of people’s cash in their portfolios who pulled money out of their stocks and shares Isas during the pandemic, in order to protect investors from paying too much in fees and losing out if a firm fails.
+For instance, in August 2020 it told investment platforms to return cash to investors who had pulled money out of their stocks and shares Isas during the pandemic, in order to protect investors from paying too much in fees and losing out if a firm fails.

 It says it expects companies to contact clients and consider returning cash if it would be better suited to a bank or savings account.

-The watchdog now has a dedicated coronavirus support hub on its website, which will tell you about how various consumer organisations can help you, plus general financial guidance.
+The FCA has a dedicated coronavirus support hub on its website, which will tell you about how various consumer organisations can help you, plus general financial guidance.

 Bank of England

-The economic fallout has also forced the Bank of England (BoE) to cut interest rates more than once.
+The economic fallout has also forced the BoE to cut interest rates more than once.